Detecting nuclear mass distribution in isobar collisions via charmonium

 where $E_g$, $E_c$, and $E_{\bar c}$ are the gluon, charm quark and anti-charm quark energies, respectively, and ${\bm p}_g$, ${\bm p}_c$ and ${\bm p}_{\bar c}$ are their momenta.
 The Mandelstam variable $s$ is the $g\psi$ interaction energy. $W_{g\psi}^{c\bar c}$ is the dissociation probability while $W_{c\bar c}^{g\psi}$ the regeneration probability.
 Their related due to the detailed balance between the two processes, and the explicit expressions are given in~\cite{Polleri:2003kn}. $\Theta$ is the Heaviside step function to guarantee the calculation in the QGP phase above the critical temperature $T_c$.
 The latter is taken to be $T_c = 160~\text{MeV}$.

 The gluon distribution $f_g$ follows the Bose-Einstein distribution, whereas charm quarks with low transverse momenta are found to be thermalized according to experimental measurement of open-charm meson~\cite{STAR:2017kkh}, despite of their large mass.
 As a first-order approximation, we take a thermal distribution for charm/anti-charm momentum, $f_c({\bm p}_c,{\bm x},\tau) = {N_c \rho_c({\bm x},\tau) \over e^{p_c^\mu u_\mu/T}+1}$, where $N_c$ is the normalization factor to ensure $\int {N_c \over e^{p_c^\mu u_\mu/T}+1} {d^3{\bm p}_c \over(2\pi)^3 2E_c} = 1$.
-Neglecting the density change due to transverse expansion, the density in coordinate space is governed by the nuclear geometry of the colliding system~\cite{Liu:2009nb},
+Considering the small transverse velocity and the similarity of the isobar system, we neglect the density change due to transverse expansion, and the density in coordinate space is governed by the nuclear geometry of the colliding system~\cite{Liu:2009nb},

 where $d\sigma^{c\bar{c}}_{pp}/dy$ is charm quark production cross section per unit rapidity in p+p collisions.
 We take $d\sigma^{c\bar{c}}_{pp}/dy = 0.162 ~\mathrm{mb}$, which corresponds to $\sqrt{s_\mathrm{NN}}=200~\text{GeV}$~\cite{Zhao:2022ggw}.
 The binary collision density $\rho_\mathrm{coll}({\bm x})$ is given by the initial condition of the bulk background.
 In this work, we adopt the boost invariant, event-by-event fluctuating initial conditions generated by the Monte Carlo Glauber model (MCGlauber)~\cite{Miller:2007ri}.
 We generate millions of initial profiles and bin them into different centrality or multiplicity classes.
 Events within the same class are then averaged after being overlapped according to the center of mass and aligned according to the second-order participant plane.
 With such event-averaged initial conditions, we solve the medium evolution taking the data validated \textsc{music} hydrodynamic simulation package~\cite{Gale:2013da,Schenke:2010rr,Schenke:2010nt,McDonald:2016vlt}, with taking the \textsc{s95p} Equation of State~\cite{Huovinen:2009yb}, a constant shear viscosity $\eta/s$ = 0.08, and vanishing bulk viscosity~\cite{Policastro:2001yc,Kovtun:2004de,Bernhard:2016tnd}.
 The hydrodynamic evolution provides the space-time profile of temperature $(T)$ and flow velocity $(u^\mu)$ of the bulk background in the calculation of charmonium transport and gluon and charm quark distribution.
 The centrality and multiplicity dependence of the maximum temperature of the medium produced in Ru+Ru and Zr+Zr collisions are shown in the upper panels of Fig.~\ref{fig2}.
 One can find them to be close to identical in central collisions but visibly different in peripheral collisions.